drips-network/docs/docs/the-protocol/technical-overview.md

 The sender wants to increase the amount per second and wants to stream for one cycle more.

-This change should happen immediately. (current block.timstamp)
+This change should happen immediately. (current block.timestamp)

 ![](https://i.imgur.com/1xRNU3e.png)